CaioCeretta/Rocketseat/general-projects/widget-upload/comments.md

 Inside the UploadList create a constant that checks if the list is currently empty

+## Lesson 9 - Widget Animations

+### Parent component animation

+Start by installing the motion library and importing `motion` and `useCycle` from motion/react

+### useCycle

+Like an useState, but it stores values change.
+The reason why we will opt by it, is because when working with variables that will only be used in animations context, motion expects us to use motion's specific hooks to store these values and make the animations more performative — and we can even see that the library itself has multiple loops.

+even though it is being used in boolean values, it is not actually specific for it. useCycle is literally a simple state machine that:

+1. receives a list of values in the order we want to toggle the animation
+2. returns:
+  .
+The current value,
+  .
+A function that advances to the next step

+an example with three states could be

+`const [current, cycle] = useCycle("idle", "loading", "success);

+and the consecutive calls would be

+cycle() -> "loading"
+cycle() -> "success"
+cycle() -> "idle"
+cycle() -> "loading"
+...

+### motion.div

+Replace the div with a motion.div.
+Every element we will animate using the framer motion, should be used inside a framer motion container/element.

+motion.div should receive a property named variants and passing to it each step of the animation, e.g.

+1 - First variant, let's say that is when the user still has'nt expanded the widget, define its width and height 2 - Second variant, is similar to the previous one, but for when the widget is "open" 3 - Define another attribute `animate` where it will animate based on the isWidgetOpen current value

+In the open animation, we can also control its transition length

+### motion elements / custom elements

+We can notice that when creating a motion element, after the dot, we can see that it has every element for their respective animations.

+However, let's say we want to modify a component that is not part of the react, like our CircleProgressBar, that comes from a library.
+In this case, we would create a constant, like `AnimatedCircularProgressBar` and assign to it, the motion function passing the CircularProgressBar external component as argument

+### Dropzone animation

+In the component, start by changing the div to a motion.div and defining its initial state, and what we want to happen on its animation

+### Why the dropzone div animates without a condition?

+This is the default functioning of Motion.
+In the dropzone we are saying

+• initial -> value ONLY on the component's first render
+• animate -> final value EVERY time the component is in the DOM

+Meaning

+.
+It doesn't depend on the parent
+.
+It doesn't depend on the variants
+.
+It doesn't depend on any state

+As long as the component exists, motion will animate it.

+So whenever motion mounts that component (e.g. the first time it becomes visible), it animates from 0 to 1

+### Item animation

+We will do the same thing as we did with the dropzone's opacity

 ## Tailwind CSS v4: Core Changes and New Paradigm